epifaniarango/popgen_with_epi/README.md

 ```

 When it is done (around 1 hour).
-The text list.txt you can copy it above,
+The text list.txt you can copy it above,  (you can do the same with the diploid files called like this : diploid_chr",y,".ped)

 ```
 for chr in {1..22}; do plink --file pseudo_haploid_chr${chr}  --allow-no-sex --make-bed --out pseudo_haploid_chr${chr} ; done plink --allow-no-sex --bfile pseudo_haploid_chr1 --merge-list list.txt --make-bed --out pseudo_haploid